cirosantilli/latex-cheat/README.md

     SYNCTEX_OUT="`synctex "$LINE:$COLUMN:$TEX_FILE" -o "$PDF_FILE"`"
     echo "SYNCTEX_OUT" | awk -F: '$1 ~/Page/ { print $2; exit }

-## blatexml
+### blatexml

 Convert LaTeX to MathML.

-## latexmk
+### latexmk

-Perl script that runs `latex` the right number of times to get references right, and other useful things.
+Perl script that runs `latex` and `bibtex` the right number of times to get references right.

-Implication: the default CLI interface is horrible.
+Implication: the default CLI interface is horrible, and does not do that for you.

+This script is a life saver.
+Use it.

 Make DIV: